anika-ahluwalia/dl-fp/README.md

 ### Disclaimer

-You must install pandas, nltk, and beautifulsoup (`pip3 install pandas`, `pip3 install nltk`, and `pip3 install beautifulsoup`) in order to run our project.
+You must install pandas, nltk, and beautifulsoup (`pip3 install pandas`, `pip3 install nltk`, and `pip3 install bs4`) in order to run our project.

 ## Introduction

 Sentiment analysis applies natural language processing (NLP) to determine the affect of text documents.
-It is useful for determining how well emotion is conveyed via text, which is particularly applicable for authors who want readers to empathize with their experiences (eg. reviewers).
+It is particularly useful for determining how well emotion is conveyed via text, which is applicable for authors who want readers to empathize with their experiences (eg. reviewers).
 Because our group is interested in NLP and enjoys watching films, we decided to base our final project on a paper that studies sentiment analysis of movie reviews.
+We are also interested in the way that films of similar genre are analyzed, and if there is a pattern there.
 For our final project, we use binary classification to map movie reviews to a positive or negative sentiment, using a dataset of 50,000 IMDB movie reviews for training and testing.
-We compare two types of models – bag of words and word2vec models – using different classifiers (random forest vs SVM) and feature mappings (averaging vs clustering) to compare their accuracies on the same dataset.
+It is possible to use two methods -- bag of words and word2vec -- to clean up and convert the movie reviews into vectors.
+We compare these models (bag of words and word2vec) – using different classifiers (random forest vs SVM) and feature mappings (averaging vs clustering) to compare their accuracies on the same dataset.

 ## Related Work

 Our project was based on [this Stanford paper](https://cs224d.stanford.edu/reports/PouransariHadi.pdf).
 The study compares different NLP models with various classifiers to examine the accuracy of sentiment analysis on movie reviews.
 Results showed that the word2vec model with averaging feature mapping and a logistic regression classifier was the most accurate (86.6%), although most models hovered at around 84-85% accuracy.
 Although sentiment analysis in any context poses an interesting problem, we decided to choose this paper because it is particularly interesting in the context of movie reviews, since horror/rom-com movies are usually described using inherently positive/negative words (eg. "scary," "gory," "love," "happy").

 One related paper is [this article on sentiment analysis of tweets](https://uksim.info/icaiet2014/CD/data/7910a212.pdf).
 It presents an interesting issue because tweets are limited to 140 characters, which may result in different results from sentiment analysis of regular text.
-Additionally, tweets have different sentence structures from academic texts and websites because of commonly-used slang and acronyms, which means training datasets must also include slang/acronym.
+Additionally, tweets have different sentence structures from academic texts and websites because of commonly-used slang and acronyms, which means training datasets must also include slang and acronyms.

 Here is a running list of publicly available implementations:
 [Sentiment Analysis of Movie Reviews](https://www.kaggle.com/code/lakshmi25npathi/sentiment-analysis-of-imdb-movie-reviews/notebook)